 Michigan Wolverines Basketball: Minnesota Preview

-Minnesota is led by forward Jordan Murphy who is averaging a double-double at 14.9 points and 11.6 rebounds per game.
-He is one of the best rebounders in the nation, with a defensive rebounding percentage of 28.7, which is the 12th best in the country, and an offensive rebounding percentage of 12.2, which is 98th best.
-One of his best ways to score is by getting to the free throw line as he has a free throw rate of 69.6, which is the 16th best in college basketball.
+Senior forward Jordan Murphy averages a double-double with his 15.0 points and 11.9 rebounds per game.
+His defensive rebounding percentage of 31.3 is the fifth-best in college basketball, while his offensive rebounding percentage of 13.0 is the 50th best.
+Murphy is very skilled at getting to the free throw line as his free throw rate of 77.7 is the 11th best in college basketball.

 • Talk about this article inside The Fort

 • Learn more about our print and digital publication, The Wolverine